colussim/terraform-mapr-aws/README.md

   security: true
   cluster_admin_password: "mapr"
 ```
-this deployment requires a root connection.It will authorize root access on your nodes (you will be able to forbid it later). you will have to modify the **variables.tf** file in the **mapr** directory with your values.
+This deployment requires a root connection.It will authorize root access on your nodes (you will be able to forbid it later). you will have to modify the **variables.tf** file in the **mapr** directory with your values.

 ```